WillisDin/PLiTS-Net/README.md

 # PLiTS-Net Repository (Ongoing)

 **NOTE: This repository provides datasets and reference implementations for the PLiTS-Net framework.
 The content is continuously updated.
-If you have any questions, please contact the corresponding author of the paper.**
+If you have any questions, please contact the corresponding author of the paper.
+Some data and code are currently unavailable because they are related to ongoing work.**

 ---